 Sailing in the amazing wild nature of Scoresby Sund

-and climbing the spectacular Stauning Alps.
+and trekking in the spectacular Stauning Alps.

 A true exploration of highest degree!

-Only two departures available:
+Only two departures available 2018:

-Climb the Stauning Alps
+Trek in the Stauning Alps

 A real challenge with stunning views.